seb86/wp-admin-feedback-modal/README.md

 ![Modal Example](https://raw.githubusercontent.com/seb86/wp-admin-feedback-modal/master/screenshot.png)

 Once the user has selected from your list of responses, the modal can display a ready response if one exists.
 Below the primary button is then enabled to send the reason for deactivating the plugin.
+Should the user grant permission, details about the site is also shared.

 The two other options allow the user to cancel deactivation or deactivate the plugin without sending feedback.